IBM/DPFS/README.md

 # Usage
 The Nvidia SNAP library that is needed to run on BlueField-2 (only DPU currently supported) is closed source and does require a patch to enable asynchronous request completion.
-Using `virtio-fs` in SNAP is currently only possible with a special limited technical feature preview firmware.
+Using `virtio-fs` in SNAP is currently only possible with a prototype firmware and some alterations to the SNAP library.
 You can reach out to us on how to integrate DPFS and SNAP.

 With the above in mind, the rough steps needed to run DPFS on the BlueField-2:
 * Patch SNAP to support asynchronous completion of virtio-fs requests (needs to be concurrency-safe)